Monopond/fax-api-client-csharp/README.md

         }

 ```

+You can visit [here](#faxditheringtechnique) the different types of FaxDitheringTechnique.

 ### Assigning a Timezone in ApiFaxMessage:
 The Timezone will be used to format the datetime display in the fax header, a request similar to the following example below.